aleksawr/simulation_study/README.md

     $$\text{minimize } \sum (Y - \hat{Y})^2$$

+-   Interpretation of coefficients (from labs):

+    β₀ (intercept): expected outcome when predictors = 0.

+    β₁ (slope): expected difference in the outcome for a one-unit increase in a predictor, holding others constant

 -   **In regression theory:** measurement error in predictors attenuates regression coefficients and lowers $R^2$.

 -   **In SEM:** predictors are modeled as latent variables with explicit reliabilities; attenuation is represented in the measurement model.

 -   **In this project:** OLS provides the baseline model because its behavior under measurement error is well understood.
-It anchors the simulations in the regression/SEM tradition and sets expectations against which ML models can be compared.

 ------------------------------------------------------------------------